dfinke/PowerShellISE/README.md

 * Adds a menu option connected to Ctrl+Shift+K that displays all the keys with Out-GridView
 ![Pic](https://raw.github.com/dfinke/PowerShellISE/master/images/ShortcutKeys.png)

 * Second, it provides a function Get-ISEKeys that can return all the keys.
 Or you can search by name or shortcut.
+  * This lets you search for shorcut keys by name
+  * Find out if the key combination you want to use is already in use

 #### Search by name